Relationships

 The two embarked on a memorable adventure at Mount Rokkon, spanning many weeks, sharing personal stories, and undertaking their research together.
 Both had missed the time they spent together when they were apart.

-When Hancock snapped at her and pushed himself to act braver than he felt, risking harm to keep apace, all at once Hatsu understood him.
+When Hancock was frightened and snipped at her, he pushed himself to act braver than he felt, risking harm to keep apace, and all at once Hatsu understood him.
 She smiled and told him truthfully, she didn't mind if they took their time and though she wished this adventure could go on forever, she had something important to tell him...

 Navigation